Mountain Jam: Quotations and other performances

-Preceding The Allman Brothers Band's official release of the song, the Grateful Dead had briefly referenced "There Is a Mountain," both live and in studio.
-They can be heard quoting a few bars of it in their song "Alligator" on their 1968 album Anthem of the Sun.
-An example of the Dead jamming live on the "There Is a Mountain" riff can be heard at the 4:53 mark on the version of "Alligator" they performed at their August 21, 1968, show at the Fillmore West.
-Conversely, after the Allman Brothers Band release, The Grateful Dead performed a 22:57 version of "Mountain Jam" on July 28, 1973, at the Summer Jam at Watkins Glen.
-They also played a 55-second version of "Mountain Jam" to transition between "Going Down the Road Feeling Bad" and "Not Fade Away" on November 6, 1970, at Capitol Theater in Port Chester, New York.
+Another influential late 1960s and early 1970s jam band, the Grateful Dead, had occasionally quoted short references to "First There is a Mountain" in shows and in the studio.
+The band can be heard briefly quoting a few bars of it in their song "Alligator" on their 1968 album Anthem of the Sun.
+Another example of Jerry Garcia incorporating the "There Is a Mountain" riff can be heard at the 4:53 mark on the version of "Alligator" the band performed at their August 21, 1968, show at the Fillmore West.
+No evidence has appeared indicating that any of this was an influence on Duane Allman adopting "There Is a Mountain" as an Allman Brothers jam song beginning in 1969.